HIV – Diagnostic Serology

 4

-Generally only one FULL draw 5 mL SST is needed for testing a combination of up to six infectious disease serology markers.
+Generally, only one FULL draw of 5 mL SST is needed to test a combination of up to six infectious disease serology markers.
 If a full tube cannot be drawn, submit two tubes.
 Refer to Serology Testing – Laboratory Specimen Collection and Submission Instructions for more information.

 5